-At what age did
+At what AGE did

 God create Adam?

-Archaeologists that have uncovered tombs and mummified remains from the ancient Egyptians have found that most of the statues and masks discovered depict a person as they looked in the prime of his or her life (one notable exception is Amenhotep IV).
+Archaeologists that have uncovered tombs and mummified remains from the ancient Egyptians have found that most of the statues and masks discovered depict a person at an age when they were in the prime of his or her life (one notable exception is Amenhotep IV).
 Was this the pride of man to want to look his best for posterity or was this the inspiration of God to do these art pieces in this manner?
 If it was his inspiration then we might surmise that Adam, who was sculpted out of the red earth of the Middle East, was created in the prime of human life.
 This prime would be roughly around the age of 30.